tsauvajon/twelvefa/Readme.md

 Q: **Prove how it fits and uses the best cloud native understanding**

-A: This applications leverages the Cloud by abstracting all of the infrastructure and networking, allowing this repository to focus on the actual code.
+A: This application leverages the Cloud by abstracting all of the infrastructure and networking, allowing this repository to focus on the actual code.
 The infrastructure, network. build steps are not manually configured and deployed, but merely described through configuration files (Docker/Kubernetes/Terraform...).

-The different parts of the application are loosely coupled, and are easy to replace, update or horizontally scale by simply adding more machines (note: at a bigger scale, other bottlenecks will appear, such a monitoring/databases).
+The different parts of the application are loosely coupled and are easy to replace, update or horizontally scale by simply adding more machines (note: at a bigger scale, other bottlenecks will appear, such a monitoring/databases).